-The genus Capsicum contains 5 domesticated species, a few semi-domesitated species and 30+ wild species.
-There are over 3500 varieties of domesticated chile peppers.
+The genus Capsicum contains 5 domesticated species, a few semi-domesitated species and, over 30 wild species.
+There are over 3,500 varieties of domesticated chile peppers.

 All species of wild peppers have certain common characteristics: small, hot, red fruits that may be round, elongated or conical and are attached to the plant in an upright position.
 The seeds of these fruits are dispersed by birds that are not affected by the heat.

-Here’s a diagram that might help to visualize how the different chile species are related.
-Categorizing plants can be very frustrating, and in case of peppers, it is almost a hopeless task.
+Here’s a diagram to help visualize how the different chile species are related.
+Categorizing plants is intensely detail-oriented, and in case of peppers, it is almost a hopeless task.
 So, please consider the categorization used here only as a tool to have some clarity to the messy relationships between pepper plants.
-In the diagram below, 2n=24 means the plant has 24 chromosomes and 2n=26 are the 26-chromosome varieties.
+In the diagram below, 2n=24 means the plant has 24 chromosomes, and 2n=26 have 26.

-First lets discuss the domesticated species.
-These are the peppers we most commonly know and grow.
+First let’s discuss the domesticated species.
+These are the peppers that people most commonly know and grow.

 Capsicum annuum (AN-yoo-um):

 Includes many common varieties such as Bell peppers, Cayenne, and Jalapeños.
-Although the species name annuum means “annual” the plant is not an annual and in the absence of winter frosts can survive several seasons and grow into a large perennial shrub.
-The single flowers are an off-white (sometimes purplish) color while the stem is densely branched and up to 60 centimeters (24 in) tall.
+Although the species name annuum means “annual” the plant is not an annual and in the absence of winter frosts can survive several seasons and grow into a sizeable perennial shrub.
+The single flowers are an off-white (sometimes purplish) color.
+The stem is densely branched and up to 60 centimeters (24 in) tall.
 The fruit is a berry and may be green, yellow or red when ripe.
 While the species can tolerate most climates, C. annuum is especially productive in warm and dry climates.